 Trigonometric functions describe the relationships between the angles and sides of a triangle.
 In modern mathematics, there are six main trigonometric functions, also called trigonometric formulas: sine, tangent, secant, cosine, cotangent, and cosecant.
 These functions describe the ratios of the sides of right triangles.

-Trigonometry courses may cover study topics such as how to use the trigonometric functions to solve right triangles, and the Pythagorean Theorem.
-In addition, non-right angled triangles can be solved using the sine and cosine trigonometric functions.
-More advanced educational courses may include the study of complex numbers, polar coordinates, De Moivre's Theorem, and Euler's Formula.
+Trigonometry courses typically cover topics such as the Pythagorean identity and how to use trigonometric functions such as sine and cosine to solve right triangles.
+More advanced courses may include the study of complex numbers, polar coordinates, De Moivre's Theorem, and Euler's Formula.